Kioyar/BG-FASHION-STORE-ANALYSIS/README.md

 - **OH** is the territory with the highest sales of **$16.5M**

 ## RECOMMENDATION
-1. More attention should be **LAUREL**, the city with the highest number with $2.4M on sales.
-With this, there shouldn't be a bridg in customer service, service level agreement (SLA) for a better customer satisfaction.
+1. More attention should be on **LAUREL**, the city with the highest number with $2.4M on sales.
+With this, as much as possible, there shouldn't be a bridge in customer service, service level agreement (SLA) for a better customer satisfaction.
 2. More awareness. adequate follow up on customers and an excellent customer service should be adopted in **Chambersburg**, the city with the lowest sales of $0.23M.
 ![Thank you](https://github.com/Kioyar/BG-FASHION-STORE-ANALYSIS/assets/106233340/fbe8bed9-0d56-4768-8b9c-ad48ef6f8517)